-We offer a first challenge that you can solve in order to increase your chances of getting a spot in the Security Lab.
-This is not mandatory but already shows that you are interested and willing to devote some time to the course.
+Here is a first challenge that you can solve in order to significantly increase your chances of getting a spot in the Security Lab.
+This is not mandatory but will show us that you are interested in the topic and willing to devote some time to the course.

 Find out as much as you can about this photo and its content.